variancehammer/CrusadeLogs/DMBSummer21/Dogmata.md

 ---
 * June 18th battle vs. Dark Angels.
 Marked for Greatness due to her buffing of the Celestian Sacresants.
 Also earned 3 Saint Points.
 * June 28th battle vs. Mechanicum.
 Absolute beast in combat - 4 XP and Marked for Greatness.
 Earned 1 Saint Point.
+* July 9th - Trial of Faith completed.
+Trial of Righteousness begun.